JetSetIlly/Gopher2600/README.md

 * \+ Increase screen size
 * \- Decrease screen size

-All controller/panel functionality is achievable with debugger commands (useful for scripting).
+Note that all user input is accessible throught debugging commands.
+This is useful for scripting.

 ## Configuration Directory